Incumbent and City Council members and won Tuesday's elections in an across-the-board sweep, while Sunday sales passed with 73 percent of the vote.

 Chiropractor and downtown business owner Eaton-Welsh won the Post 1 council seat with a landslide 77 percent victory over challenger Kim Gollahon.
 Post 2 council member Killingsworth defeated local barber shop owner with 57 percent of the vote.

 "I think the message that was sent by the voters was a very strong message of support of the current team that’s in place executing a fantastic vision for Kennesaw in spite of the economy and all the issues we’re facing right now," said Mathews.

 Saturday, Mathews told Patch that the city's greatest successes over the past four years have been grounded in the relationships built outside Kennesaw.

 "I think really a lot of the more major accomplishments are not physical accomplishments.
 They’re more laying the groundwork for a long-term benefit to the city in terms of relationships outside the city limits here with people in Cobb County, the development community and the other government agencies throughout Atlanta."

-"Those benefit us indirectly by bringing more recognition and more notoriety to our city and the plans to how we move forward," said Mathews, who recently announced a partnership with celebrity skateboarder Rob Dyrdek to design and build a 40,000-square-foot skate park in Swift-Cantrell Park.
+"Those benefit us indirectly by bringing more recognition and more notoriety to our city and the plans to how we move forward," said Mathews, who recently announced a partnership with celebrity skateboarder Rob Dyrdek in Swift-Cantrell Park.

-Eaton-Welsh told Patch in a previous interview that she is excited to continue some of the city projects currently in the works, including the construction of a four-story parking garage in the downtown area.
+Eaton-Welsh told Patch that she is excited to continue some of the city projects currently in the works, including the construction of a four-story parking garage in the downtown area.